 - Is the blog currently in need of a lot of content to fill their editorial calendar?

-- Can you leveraging link building for them in other guest posts you’re writing?
+- Can you leveraging link building for them in other guest articles you’re writing?

 - Is there a topic that you’re well versed in that doesn’t exist on their blog?

-The first step in pitching is understanding your value and what you can do to help.
+The first step in pitching and finding blogging opportunities is understanding your value and what you can do to help.
 This information will be vital in your initial email outreach strategy.